-Lender activity from the Banking and Wealth business unit was moved to the Marketplace (which operates across the Group and the Bank) with the deployment of the core banking platform in September 2017.
-The core banking platform combines an automated decision-engine model which reflects and applies the Bank's risk strategy and underwriting criteria with an additional layer of human authority for approvals of loans that do not meet the automated criteria, both of which are monitored and audited by the Risk corporate function.
+Lender activity from the Banking and Wealth business is aligned to the Bank.
+The core banking platform combines an automated decision-engine model which reflects and applies the Bank's risk strategy and underwriting criteria with an additional layer of human authority for approvals of loans that do not meet the automated criteria, both of which are monitored and audited by the Risk corporate function

 The Bank has also enhanced its arrears management strategy which combines system generated notices and follow-up with dedicated personnel, covering customer contact through mitigation and hardship processes to ultimate resolution and/or repossession.
+The management of vulnerable customers continues to be a key focus of the Bank.
+See "Suncorp-Metway Limited - Businesses" for more information.

 Providing a differentiated banking experience.
-The Bank, through the Customer Marketplace function, aims to understand its customers' needs better than its competitors so that it can provide its customers with the necessary tools to "create a better today" by offering products and services that meet their financial needs at every stage of their lives.
+The Bank, through the Customer and Digital function, aims to understand its customers' needs better than its competitors so that it can provide its customers with the necessary tools to "create a better today" by offering products and services that meet their financial needs at every stage of their lives.
 The Bank is conscious that it must offer a different value proposition than its competitors in order to stay relevant to its customers.